Highlights

 - Naturopathy

-Many migraine sufferers seek different forms of migraine treatment because this debilitating condition is difficult to relieve.
-In some cases prescription medications and over-the-counter treatments have more unwanted side effects than natural remedies for migraines.
-However, natural products that will help with migraines still may cause side effects and in certain cases should be avoided by people with certain medical conditions.
+Many peole with migraine seek different forms of migraine treatment because this debilitating condition is difficult to relieve.
+In some cases prescription medications and over-the-counter treatments have more unwanted side effects than natural remedies for migraine.
+However, natural products that will help with migraine still may cause side effects and in certain cases should be avoided by people with certain medical conditions.
 All patients should check with their health care provider before starting any treatment or type of therapy.

-Experts in the Complementary and Alternative Medicine field
+Practitioners in the complementary and alternative medicine field

-Depending on the type of Complementary and Alternative treatment, there are different types of practitioners who specialize in delivering the services, including:
+Some complementary and alternative approaches are provided by people with formal training or certifications, but others may be offered by people with informal or no training.
+Depending on the type of complementary and alternative treatment, there are different types of practitioners who specialize in delivering the services, including:

 - Chiropractors